afpangestu/Parabank-Automation-Testing/README.md

 ## Test Cases

 The test cases are written in third-party platform using [Qase](https://qase.io/).
-Each test case covers various aspects of the Swag Labs website, ensuring comprehensive coverage.
+Each test case covers various aspects of the ParaBank website, ensuring comprehensive coverage.

 ## Installation